Wind stress

 In physical oceanography and fluid dynamics, the wind stress is the shear stress exerted by the wind on the surface of large bodies of water – such as oceans, seas, estuaries and lakes.
-Stress is the quantity that describes the magnitude of a force that is causing a deformation of an object.
-Therefore, stress is defined as the force per unit area and its SI unit is the Pascal.
-When the deforming force acts parallel to the object's surface, this force is called a shear force and the stress it causes is called a shear stress.
 When wind is blowing over a water surface, the wind applies a wind force on the water surface.
 The wind stress is the component of this wind force that is parallel to the surface per unit area.
 Also, the wind stress can be described as the flux of horizontal momentum applied by the wind on the water surface.
 The wind stress causes a deformation of the water body whereby wind waves are generated.
 Also, the wind stress drives ocean currents and is therefore an important driver of the large-scale ocean circulation.
 The wind stress is affected by the wind speed, the shape of the wind waves and the atmospheric stratification.
 It is one of the components of the air–sea interaction, with others being the atmospheric pressure on the water surface, as well as the exchange of energy and mass between the water and the atmosphere.

+Background

+Stress is the quantity that describes the magnitude of a force that is causing a deformation of an object.
+Therefore, stress is defined as the force per unit area and its SI unit is the Pascal.
+When the deforming force acts parallel to the object's surface, this force is called a shear force and the stress it causes is called a shear stress.

 Dynamics

 Wind blowing over an ocean at rest first generates small-scale wind waves which extract energy and momentum from the wave field.
-As a result, the momentum flux (the rate of momentum transfer per unit area and unit time) generates a current.
+As a result, the momentum flux (the rate of momentum transfer per unit area per unit time) generates a current.
 These surface currents are able to transport energy (e.g. heat) and mass (e.g. water or nutrients) around the globe.
 The different processes described here are depicted in the sketches shown in figures 1.1 till 1.4.
 Interactions between wind, wind waves and currents are an essential part of the world ocean dynamics.
 Eventually, the wind waves also influence the wind field leading to a complex interaction between wind and water whereof the research for a correct theoretical description is ongoing.
 The Beaufort scale quantifies the correspondence between wind speed and different sea states.
-Only the top layer of the ocean, called the mixed layer, is stirred by the wind stress.
+Only the top layer of the ocean (mixed layer) is stirred by the wind stress.
 This upper layer of the ocean has a depth on the order of 10m.

 The wind blowing parallel to a water surface deforms that surface as a result of shear action caused by the fast wind blowing over the stagnant water.
 The wind blowing over the surface applies a shear force on the surface.
 The wind stress is the component of this force that acts parallel to the surface per unit area.
 This wind force exerted on the water surface due to shear stress is given by: